cosc2336-ds-alg/assg00/README.md

 Here you should see, that while the tests run, many of the tests are failing, as can be seen from the output of running the tests.
-If you look closely back at the `assg00-tests.cpp` file, you will see that not all of the tests are failing.
+If you look closely back at the `assg-tests.cpp` file, you will see that not all of the tests are failing.
 It actually passes the first 3 tests that check if 1, 2 and 3 are prime.
 This should make sense, because your stub function always returns `true`, so if the